bowman2001/perplexdoc/content/doc/basic/image/index.md

 containing the image
 ```

-When we place an image inside our paragraph text–usually at the beginning–it’s embedded as a float.
+When we place an image inside our paragraph text it gets embedded as a float.

 ## Layout